-Over the last three years we have been video-interviewing people in order to create an archive that documents the polylingual and transcultural nature of Devon.
+Over the last four years we have been video-interviewing people in order to create an archive that documents the polylingual and transcultural nature of Devon.
 It also allows University of Exeter students, part of that community, a hands-on experience of interviewing, subtitling and being interviewed.
 Most recently this opportunity has become an optional part of the curriculum for final-year students of Modern Languages and Cultures at Exeter, thanks to the support of the Department and the Education Incubator.

 The aim of these interviews is to find out more about experiences of migration from people who have moved to Devon from other countries, but also about the experiences of people in Devon learning and speaking languages.